-The Power Buffer Funds will produce these outcomes by layering purchased and written FLEX Options.
-The customizable nature of FLEX Options allows for the creation of a strategy that sets desired defined outcome parameters.
-The FLEX Options comprising a Power Buffer Fund's portfolio have terms that, when layered upon each other, are designed to buffer against losses or match the gains of the applicable Reference Index.
+The Funds will produce these outcomes by layering purchased and written FLEX Options.
+The customizable nature of FLEX Options allows for the creation of a strategy that sets desired target outcome parameters.
+The FLEX Options comprising a Fund's portfolio have terms that, when layered upon each other, are designed to buffer against losses or match the gains of the S&P 500 Index.
 However, another effect of the layering of FLEX Options with these terms is a cap on the level of possible gains.

-Any FLEX Options that are written by a Power Buffer Fund that create an obligation to sell or buy an asset will be offset with a position in FLEX Options purchased by the Power Buffer Fund to create the right to buy or sell the same asset such that the Power Buffer Fund will always be in a net long position.
-That is, any obligations of a Power Buffer Fund created by its writing of FLEX Options will be covered by offsetting positions in other purchased FLEX Options.
+Any FLEX Options that are written by a Fund that create an obligation to sell or buy an asset will be offset with a position in FLEX Options purchased by the Fund to create the right to buy or sell the same asset such that the Fund will always be in a net long position.
+That is, any obligations of a Fund created by its writing of FLEX Options will be covered by offsetting positions in other purchased FLEX Options.
 As the FLEX Options mature at the end of each outcome period, they are replaced.
-By replacing FLEX Options annually, each Power Buffer Fund seeks to ensure that investments made in a given month during the current year buffer against negative returns of the applicable Reference Index up to pre-determined levels in that same month of the following year.
-The Power Buffer Funds do not offer any protection against declines in the Reference Index exceeding 15% on a one-to-one basis.
+By replacing FLEX Options at the end of an outcome period, each Fund seeks to ensure that investments made at the commencement of any given outcome period will buffer against negative returns of the S&P 500 Index, before fees and expenses.

-The FLEX Options owned by each of the Power Buffer Funds will have the same terms (i.e. same strike price and expiration) for all investors of a Power Buffer Fund within an outcome period.
-The Power Buffer Cap Level will be determined with respect to each Power Buffer Fund on the inception date of the Power Buffer Fund and at the beginning of each outcome period and is determined based on the price of the FLEX Options acquired by the Power Buffer Fund at that time.
+The FLEX Options owned by each of the Funds will have the same terms (i.e. same strike price and expiration) for all investors of a Fund within an outcome period.
+The Cap Level will be determined with respect to each Fund on the inception date of the Fund and at the beginning of each outcome period and is determined based on the price of the FLEX Options acquired by the Fund at that time.